elkingarcia11/aqua/README.md

 1. Run the development server: `npm run dev` or `yarn dev`
 2. Open your browser and navigate to http://localhost:3000 to see the result.

-## Deploying Next.js Project on Google Cloud Platform
+## Deploying Next.js Project on Google Cloud Platform with CI/CD

 Follow these steps to deploy your Next.js project on Google Cloud Platform (GCP):